Suboccipital surgery for acoustic neuroma

 You will lie on the operating table and be given anesthesia.
 Once asleep, your head is placed in a 3-pin skull-fixation device that attaches to the table and holds your head still during surgery.
 The hair near the incision area will be shaved and the scalp prepped with an antiseptic.
 The audiologist will attach electrodes to your face and ear to monitor the facial nerve, hearing, and brainstem functions during surgery.

 The lesser and greater occipital nerves innervate the skin on the back of the scalp.
 These nerves can be cut, stretched or trapped in scar tissue from the incision.
 Chronic headache and occipital neuralgia (electric-shock pain) may be related to damage of these nerves.
 A high-arching skin incision crosses the nerves at their end branches and is less likely to cause damage (Fig. 2).
 The skin and muscles are lifted off the bone and folded back.

 Figure 2.
 A high-arching skin incision is made behind the ear (dashed line) that crosses the occipital nerves at the end branches.
 This incision also avoids deep dissection of the neck muscles and is less likely to cause postoperative headache compared to a straight incision.

 Step 3: perform a craniotomy

 A 1.5 inch-wide craniotomy is made in the occipital bone with a drill.
-The bone flap is removed to expose the protective covering of the brain called the dura.
+The bone flap is removed to expose the protective dura covering of the brain.
 The dura is opened and folded back to expose the brain.
-Retractors are used to gently hold back the cerebellum, allowing the surgeon to see the acoustic neuroma and the nerves (Fig. 3).
+Retractors may be used to gently hold back the brain, allowing the surgeon to see the acoustic neuroma and the nerves (Fig. 3).